Steven-C-18/phpBB-ext-TPotM/README.md

 # Top Post of the Month (TPotM)
 [![Build Status](https://travis-ci.org/3D-I/tpotm.svg)](https://travis-ci.org/3D-I/tpotm)

-[b]Top Poster of the Month[/b] (SMcCandlish fork) is a phpBB extension to automatically calculate a Top Poster of the Month award and a top posters Hall of Fame page.
+**Top Poster of the Month** (SMcCandlish fork) is a phpBB extension to automatically calculate a Top Poster of the Month award and a top posters Hall of Fame page.

 This extension requires at least phpBB version 3.3.0.